-Acting DNI Director Maguire to testify before House Intel, amid Ukraine whistleblower complaint fallout

-Acting Director of National Intelligence Joseph Maguire is slated to testify publicly before the House Intelligence Committee Thursday amid the chaos surrounding the Ukraine call whistleblower’s complaint that has spurred a formal impeachment inquiry against President Trump.

-Maguire’s testimony comes just moments after the House Intelligence Committee released the declassified whistleblower complaint to the public.
+Intel chief Maguire defends handling of Trump call complaint, calls issue ‘unprecedented’

+Committee Chairman Adam Schiff, D-Calif., questioned Maguire Thursday over the timeline of his cooperation with the committee.
+Maguire said he was not able to release the document at first because of executive privilege concerns and other issues.
+He also said he is not aware of any instance where such a complaint dealt with such "complicated and sensitive issues."

+"I believe that this matter is unprecedented," he testified.
+He also said he does not know the identity of the whistleblower, but said they acted in "good faith."

 The complaint cites “multiple White House officials with direct knowledge of the call" between President Trump and Ukrainian President Volodymyr Zelensky, and accuses Trump of attempting “to pressure the Ukranian leader to take actions to help the President’s 2020 reelection bid.”
 It also presents allegations that the White House tried to "restrict access" to records of the call.

 READ THE WHISTLEBLOWER'S COMPLAINT